alexsasharegan/middleware/README.md

 import { RequestId } from "@alexsasharegan/middleware";

 const app = express();
-app.use(RequestId.injectMiddleware);
+// This middleware injects a request id in both the request/response objects.
+// It does not set any headers. app.use(RequestId.injectMiddleware);
+// This sets the request id on the response header. app.use(RequestId.setHeaderMiddleware);
+// This is the default header name used.
+Customize it to use a different name.
+RequestId.headerName = "X-Request-ID";
 ```

 If you need to make use of the id for something like writing it in response headers, an extract method is available: